telerik/ajax-docs/controls/treelist/overview.md

 # TreeList Overview

 Telerik RadTreeList is a hybrid control combining treeview and grid in one.
-It gives you the opportunityfor hierarchical representation of the underlying data like in a treeview.
-In addition it can have multiple columnsand provides you with the ability to perform advanced operations like paging, sorting, selecting items, etc.
+It gives you the opportunity for hierarchical representation of the underlying data like in a treeview.
+In addition it can have multiple columns and provides you with the ability to perform advanced operations like paging, sorting, selecting items, etc.

 #### Key Features